 Insurance companies are often difficult to work with on your own.
 They typically employ savvy adjusters who know how to get their clients out of liability, and some even place the blame on the injured party.
 In these cases, they often deny claims altogether or offer a settlement that is far below the amount that the injured party deserves.

-If you have been involved in a traffic accident with a truck and don’t know how to proceed, the knowledgeable attorneys at the Law Firm of Jeremy Rosenthal can help you get the compensation you deserve.
+If you have been involved in a traffic accident with a truck and don’t know how to proceed, the knowledgeable truck accident attorneys at the Law Firm of Jeremy Rosenthal can help you get the compensation you deserve.
 Visit our website today, or call (303) 536-8911 to schedule a free consultation.